JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 ## Add the `kotlinx-datetime` dependency

-To work with timezones and time calculation, you'll use the [`kotlin.time`](https://kotlinlang.org/docs/time-measurement.html) classes together with the multiplatform [`kotlinx-datetime`](https://github.com/Kotlin/kotlinx-datetime) library.
+To work with time zones and time calculation, you'll use the [`kotlin.time`](https://kotlinlang.org/docs/time-measurement.html) classes together with the multiplatform [`kotlinx-datetime`](https://github.com/Kotlin/kotlinx-datetime) library.